 The number of UK swine flu cases has risen to 1,759 after 145 more people in England were confirmed with the virus.

+In Scotland seven more patients tested positive for swine flu.
+Six are in the Greater Glasgow and Clyde area.
 The overall UK total includes 1,207 cases in England, 537 in Scotland, 12 in Northern Ireland and three in Wales.

 A Department of Health spokesman said UK cases have been "generally mild in most people, but are proving to be severe in a small minority of cases".